TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Configuration/Index.rst

 Configuration
 =============

-You can configure the most important settings for production or debug error handling in the presets:
+You can configure the most important settings for live or debug error handling in the presets:

 :guilabel:`Admin Tools > Settings > Configuration Presets > Debug Settings`